RAI-SCC/torch_blue/docs/source/index.rst

-torch_bayesian -- Flexible Bayesian Neural Networks with PyTorch
+torch_blue -- Flexible Bayesian Neural Networks with PyTorch
 ================================================================

 Release: |release|

-torch_bayesian is a Python package for implementing Bayesian neural networks that closely mimics the interface of `PyTorch <https://pytorch.org/>`_.
+torch_blue is a Python package for implementing Bayesian neural networks that closely mimics the interface of `PyTorch <https://pytorch.org/>`_.

 .. toctree::